Box-Tools/BoxKit/README.rst

-   with-pyarrow   - With Apache Arrow data backend with-zarr      - With Zarr data backend with-dask      - With Dask data/parallel backend enable-testing - Enabling testing mode for development
+   with-pyarrow   - With Apache Arrow data backend with-zarr      - With Zarr data backend with-dask      - With Dask data/parallel backend enable-analysis - Enabling analysis/testing mode for development

 Correspondingly, the installation command can be modified to include necessary options as follows,